Chinna Chinna Kannile

-Chinna Chinna Kannile is a 2000 Tamil-language thriller film directed by Ameerjan.
+Chinna Chinna Kannile is a 2000 Indian Tamil-language heist thriller film directed by Ameerjan.
 The film stars Prakash Raj, Khushbu and Nassar.
 It was released on 1 September 2000.

 Plot

-Rathi (Khushbu), a music video director, lives with her husband Ravi (Nassar) and their two kids.
-However, she is unaware that her husband is actually a robber.
-He carries outsmart crimes with his partner Sabesan (Prakash Raj).
-The police officer Dev (Thalaivasal Vijay) is pressured to arrest them.
+Rathi, a music video director, lives with her husband Ravi and their two children.
+However, she is unaware that her husband is actually a robber who carries outsmart crimes with his partner Sabesan.
+The police officer Dev is pressured to arrest them.
 After a diamond heist gone wrong, Ravi finally gets caught while Sabesan escapes.
 Ravi managed to hide the diamonds in his house before being hauled off by the police.
 During the police custody, Ravi is shot by Dev, injuring him heavily.
 So Ravi is moved to the hospital, and the doctors eventually save his life.
 Thereafter, Sabesan goes to his ward and questions Ravi about the diamonds.
 Sabesan even killed his partner to leave oneself a way out.
 Sabesan is now urged to find the diamonds and enters Rathi's household as Ravi's friend.
 What transpires later forms the crux of the story.